ghoomfrog/universe/computer science/chumber.md

 # Chumber

-A chumber is a rational number format consisting of numlets.
+A chumber (chained number) is a rational number format consisting of numlets.
 Here's the numlet structure:

 Field     |Size       |Description
 ----------|-----------|-----------